Celebrating Diwali #MyDiwaliStory

-The festival of Diwali is the single-biggest celebration for more than a billion and a half people living around the world.
+Diwali is the single-biggest celebration for more than a billion people living around the world.
 I grew up in India where celebrating Diwali meant shopping for new clothes, hanging out with cousins, feasting every day and of course setting off fireworks.
 My mom would decorate trays of homemade mithai – sweets – and my brother and I would go around the neighbourhood to deliver.
-My favourite part though was dressing up in a lehenga (long Indian skirt) and going up and down the stairs of the apartment building carrying beautiful trays, knocking on doors, and wishing everyone, “Happy Diwali.”
+My favourite part though was dressing up in a lehenga (long Indian skirt).
+I loved going up and down the stairs of the apartment building carrying beautiful trays, knocking on doors, and wishing everyone, “Happy Diwali.”
 This is still one of my favourite parts of Diwali, except that the neighbourhood has moved to Toronto.

 Hindu, Sikh, Buddhist and Jain people from India, Singapore, Malaysia, Sri Lanka, Nepal and Fiji all celebrate this shiny Festival of Light.
-People of Indian heritage living everywhere else also gather together with their family and friends to celebrate Diwali.
+People of Indian heritage living elsewhere also gather with their family and friends to celebrate Diwali.
 That’s us!
 Living away from India has brought a new perspective on the festivals we celebrated as a child.

 Celebrating Diwali over 5 days